realpython/python-guide/docs/dev/virtualenvs.rst

 network services (including web applications), but is also very well suited to managing development and testing environments for any kind of project.

-..
-Note:: This guide is written for Python 3, however, these instructions
+.. note:: This guide is written for Python 3, however, these instructions
     should work fine on Python 2.7—if you are still using it, for some reason.